PM Modi wishes Dalai Lama on his birthday | Politics

 PM Modi wishes Dalai Lama on his birthday

 Prime Minister Narendra Modi on Wednesday spoke to the Dalai Lama, the spiritual head of Tibetans, to greet him on his 87th birthday.
-We pray for his long life and good health.
-The Dalai Lama has been living in exile in India after fleeing China in 1959.
+Modi tweeted, Conveyed 87th birthday greetings to His Holiness the Dalai Lama over phone earlier today.

 - Country: